TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 > The board above costs around €4 including heat sinks and is a *heavy-duty* workhorse for hobbyist projects.
 It supports both *constant voltage* and *constant current*, settable via two clearly marked potentiometers.
 Turn them *rightwards* to *increase* output voltage and current, respectively.
 >
-> If you find that the breakout board cuts down at output currents below **20A**, even though you have turned the *constant current* potentiometer all the way to the right, make sure your *input power supply* is capable of providing *enough energy*.
+> :warning: The board comes with a tiny shift switch at the *input* terminal.
+Make sure this switch is in *ON* position or else there will be no output voltage.
 >
-> If you for example supply *24V* and want to draw *10A* at *12V*, your power supply must be capable of supplying at least *24V* at *5A*.
-If it does not, or if you have accidentally set it to some *constant current* cap, the **LM5116** tries to maintain the *constant current* by gradually *decreasing the voltage*.

-> [!IMPORTANT]
-> Boards can *differ considerably*: not all boards support all **LM5116** features.
+> To adjust the voltage, connect a voltmeter to the output terminal, then turn the potentiometer marked **CV** (turn *right* to *raise* and *left* to *lower*).
 >
-> Some boards come with just *one* potentiometer to setup a *constant voltage* only (i.e. in above image).
-This is sufficient if you i.e. plan to use the converter to supply a constant voltage to a microprocessor from a 8-36V input range.
+> To adjust the maximum current, connect a load to the output terminal (preferrably a dedicated electronic load device where you can vary the load, but any load will do) and check whether it receives the current it needs.
+Place an ampere meter in series but keep in mind that multimeters can measure large current only for a few moments.
+A much better way of displaying the current is to use a dedicated electronic load, or to measure the current with a **DC** clamp ampere meter.
 >
-> At practically same cost, different boards provide *two* potentiometers, so in addition to a *constant voltage*, you can also set a maximum *constant current*.
-This can be an important requirement, i.e. when you plan to use it for battery charging or to drive LEDs.
+> A red LED close to the *input* terminals lights up when the **Buck** converter is *not limiting* the current.
+If it is *off* (*not fully bright* to be precise, dim light counts as *off*), turn the potentiometer marked as **CC** to the *right* to allow the **Buck** converter to supply *more* current (raising the *constant current* setting).
 >
-> If you plan to stock your electronic lab, I recommend you choose boards with *two* potentiometers for maximum flexibility.
+> If the red LED is fully *on*, turn the potentiometer marked **CC** left-wards.
+This lowers the *constant current*.
+Play with the **CC** potentiometer until you have set the *constant current* to the maximum value you need.
+>
+> If you find that the breakout board provides much less current than **20A** regardless of what you do, make sure your *input power supply* is capable of providing *enough energy* in the first place.
+The **Buck** can't generate current out of nowhere.
+>
+> For example, if you supply *24V* and want to draw *10A* at *12V*, your power supply must be capable of supplying at least *24V* at *5A*.
+If it does not, or if you have accidentally set it to some *constant current* cap, the **LM5116** tries to maintain the *constant current* by gradually *decreasing the voltage*.

 | Property | Value |
 | --- | --- |